pixelshelsinki/pixels-starter-theme/README.md

 ### lib/

 `lib/` is where the PHP setup functionality related to the theme lives.
 To ensure a file in this directory loads, add it in the array at the end of the functions.php file.

-*currently files in here are still being finalised, but this shouldn't affect the use of the theme*